Ford Ranger on 31s, 32″s, or 33 Inch Tires – What Lift and Wheels To Pick

 What lift should I choose to install 33, 34, or 35-inch tires on a Ford Ranger?

 There is a wide choice of aftermarket suspension lift kits available for Ford Ranger, starting from simple 1″ and 2″ space, up to 4-6″ long-travel suspension kits.
-You can read more about them in this article.
+You can read more about the basics of lifting your truck in this article.

 - Leveling kits & Spacers (no serious off-roading) 31-32″ tires